Estimated reading time: 14 minutes

-Example, segmented email marketing – If you have managers and the self-employed in your target market, you can add the “title” option to information you ask for in your forms.
-Segment your email list depending on title.
+If you have managers and the self-employed in your target market, you can add the “title” option to the information you ask for in your forms.
+Segment your email list depending on the title.
 Then send the newsletter to one section with an ad targeting managers, and to the other segment with an ad targeting the self-employed.
 With better specificity, there comes a better chance of conversion.

 Do you have your buyer personas ready?
 Let’s see what a better marketing matrix looks like:

 Buyer personas come into a campaign after you know what you want to accomplish.
 At this point, you’re saying statements like, “We want to increase conversions on overall products by 3%.”
-At this point, when you’re considering the tactics to use to achieve your goals, it’s time to pull out your persona profiles.
+When you’re considering the tactics you need to achieve your goals, it’s time to pull out your persona profiles.

 It’s important to realize that not all your personas work for all marketing campaigns.
 You could end up with several buyer personas, so look them over and see which ones fit your goals.

-We hope you enjoyed our series on Buyer Personas.
-If you need help any point of your marketing campaigns, give us a call at 415-308-7375.
+We hope you enjoyed our article on Buyer Personas.
+If you need help at any point of your marketing campaigns, give us a call.
 We have over 20 years of experience in creating campaigns that convert.

 Hey Gabriella, awesome article!
 You know, watching customer interviews and diving into sites like SimilarWeb, Salary.com, Zippa, and Google Analytics can really help bring a buyer persona to life.